 I do think that these XG series Minolta’s have a weak spot with the shutter, it’s as far as I can find out, an electronic shutter and it does feel a little weak.
-But because it’s electronic you don’t have to press it halfway down to get a light reading, you just lay you finger gently on the shutter, and that’s cool.
+But because it’s electronic you don’t have to press it halfway down to get a light reading, you just lay your finger gently on the shutter, and that’s cool.

 Another cool thing about these old SLR’s – not just the XG2 – is that they came with a pretty good kit lens.
 The XG2 came with a 50mm f:2.0.

 It has an electronic light meter.

 So you can put it in “auto”, which makes the handling is pretty easy. all though it still has manual focus.

-I bought my in 1996, from a friend
+I bought mine in 1996, from a friend

 Can’t remember the price.
 But you can get the body for around $30 on eBay these days.
 Which is a fair price I think?